-Whether your meat processing plant is in an urban or regional area, and you discharge wastewater to trade waste or the environment, irrigate or intend to reuse the treated wastewater, Hydroflux will always design and construct a wastewater treatment plant to suit your specific needs.
+Whether your meat processing plant is in an urban or rural area, and you discharge wastewater to trade waste or the environment, irrigate or intend to reuse the treated wastewater, Hydroflux will always design and construct a wastewater treatment plant to suit your specific needs.

-Hydroflux has experience and a range of products and designs suited for wastewater treatment from meat processing facilities including; DAF systems, anaerobic and aerobic plant, and associated sludge handling equipment.
+Hydroflux has experience and a range of products and designs suited for wastewater treatment from meat processing facilities including; DAF systems, anaerobic and aerobic plants, and associated sludge handling equipment.
 We also provide process water and advanced water treatment solutions and undertake complete design and construct contracts.

 Find out more